nabto/nabto-client-sdk-examples/README.md

 [configured in the basestation](https://docs.nabto.com/developer/guides/get-started/embedded/applications.html).
 From this configuration, the client requires the Product ID and Device ID of the device to connect to and the server key of an App configured for the Product.
+The App should be configured with authentication type `NONE` as this example does not use SCTs.
 The client can then be run using:

 ```
 ./simple_coap/simple_coap_client -d <Device ID (de-...)> -p <Product ID (pr-...)> -k <ServerKey (sk-...)>